The San Joaquin River

 BOR even admits in its draft environmental impact statement (DEIS) that the loss of the Gorge beneath the still waters of the Temperance Flat reservoir is a significant, unavoidable impact.
 According to the DEIS, the dam would also significantly and unavoidably impact air quality, fisheries, riparian habitat, wildlife, cultural resources, soils, land use, noise, recreation, and scenery.
 Cumulatively, Temperance Flat would contribute to the continued violation of water quality standards in the San Joaquin River.
 In addition, the dam will actually be a net loser in terms of hydroelectric power because it will flood two existing PG&E hydroelectric plants.

-The Temperance Flat Dam would be 665 feet high (the second highest dam in California) with a storage capacity of more than 1.3 million acre feet of water.
+The Temperance Flat dam would be 665 feet high (the second highest dam in California) with a storage capacity of more than 1.3-million acre-feet of water.
 But the dam was modeled in the DEIS to yield only about 61,000-87,000 acre-feet of water per year on average, depending on how it is operated.
 That’s about 0.166% of California’s annual water supply and about 1% of all the water that Reclamation delivers in its giant Central Valley Project.
-Because of the dams and reservoirs that already capture most of the flow of the San Joaquin River, the reservoir behind the Temperance Flat Dam would only store water one year out of three (assuming it could get the water rights to do it).
+Because of the dams and reservoirs that already capture most of the flow of the San Joaquin River, the reservoir behind the Temperance Flat dam would only store water one year out of three (assuming it could get the water rights to do it).
 That last caveat may be important because a recent U.C.
 Davis study found that the state has over-allocated water rights in the San Joaquin River by an astounding 861%, which brings into question whether the Bureau could get the right capture enough water behind the Temperance Flat Dam to make it worthwhile.
 More importantly, no more water rights are available at their points of diversion on this river according to California water law.

 IMG_1586.JPGDespite increased public concern about the collapse of groundwater aquifers in the southern Central Valley due to over-pumping by agribusiness and cities, the Temperance Flat Dam will do little to solve this problem.
 Given the scale of the overpumping in the south Valley (two million acre-feet per year), only meaningfully reducing the groundwater pumping can solve this problem.
 Of course, this solution is not popular with southern San Joaquin Valley farmers.
 When the legislature proposed and ultimately passed the Sustainable Groundwater Management Act in 2014, the California Farm Bureau Federation led the opposition, warning that it would lead to cutbacks in groundwater use in the southern San Joaquin Valley.
 (It would, but so would the inexorable arithmetic of pumping a lot more groundwater than is recharged).

-Rather than cut back on groundwater use, the southern San Joaquin Valley interests are proposing the San Joaquin Valley Blueprint: build the Temperance Flat Dam, expand water storage at San Luis Reservoir and build two new nearby reservoirs, and enlarge and build canals from the state and federal aqueducts on the west side of the Valley to the Valley's east side—and expand pumping from the beleaguered Sacramento-San Joaquin Delta by roughly 50%.
+Rather than cut back on groundwater use, the southern San Joaquin Valley interests are proposing the San Joaquin Valley Blueprint: build the Temperance Flat dam, expand water storage at San Luis Reservoir and build two new nearby reservoirs, and enlarge and build canals from the state and federal aqueducts on the west side of the Valley to the Valley's east side—and expand pumping from the beleaguered Sacramento-San Joaquin Delta by roughly 50%.

 In 2014, BOR estimated that it would cost $2.6 billion to build Temperance Flat Dam (a departure from earlier higher estimates).
 Although the biggest boosters of the dam are southern Central Valley agribusiness (although others may be first in line for the water), the BOR claims that nearly half of the dam’s cost will be allocated to taxpayers who will receive “public benefits” in the form of increased salmon production in the San Joaquin River downstream of the dam.
 But the BOR’s own models of salmon improvements provided by the dam are a paltry .4% to 2.8% (again depending on how the dam is operated).
 Two of the BOR’s five dam operation scenarios are modeled to reduce salmon downstream in the river by -.6% to -13.1%!
 Why should taxpayers pay for an actual reduction in salmon in a river that we have been working to restore for more than 20 years?

-In order for the dam to receive funding from the $2.7 billion given to California Water Commission's Proposition 1 chapter-8 program, the San Joaquin Valley Water Infrastructure Authority was formed.
+In order for the dam to receive funding from the $2.7 billion given to California Water Commission’s Proposition 1 Chapter-8 Water Supply Investment Program (WSIP), the San Joaquin Valley Water Infrastructure Authority was formed.
 It consists of cities, counties, local water districts (including the Westlands Water District) in the San Joaquin Valley from Merced County south.
 It prepared an incomplete draft environmental impact report that it submitted to the Water Commission in 2017, revising the cost estimate to $2.8 billion (in 2020 estimated at $3.2 billion for capital costs).
-The Authority also hoped to benefit from reconstructed and expanded canal infrastructure (funded by a $750 million line item in Propostion 3, a water bond on the 2018 California November general election ballot that was narrowly defeated) that would have allowed the Temperance Flat dam to conduct coordinated operations with the San Joaquin Valley Corps of Engineers dams to the north and south of it, as well as with the BOR/Department of Water Resources San Luis Dam to the west across the Valley.
+The Authority also hoped to benefit from reconstructed and expanded canal infrastructure (funded by a $750 million line item in Proposition 3, a water bond on the 2018 California November general election ballot that was narrowly defeated) that would have allowed the Temperance Flat dam to conduct coordinated operations with the San Joaquin Valley Corps of Engineers dams to the north and south of it, as well as with the BOR/Department of Water Resources San Luis Dam to the west across the Valley.
 The Authority believes that this could increase deliveries from Temperance Flat dam and allow the dam to market its water to a larger area.
 It busied itself with lining up "partners" to help defray the capital and operational costs of the dam.

 The federal Omnibus Appropriations bill passed in early 2018 contained funds projected to allow the completion or near completion of BOR's final feasibility report and environmental impact statement.
 The Authority believed that these documents would contain this new locally preferred alternative that could emerge as the recommended alternative.